deusfinance/deus-docs/docs/faq.md

 They don’t have anything in common with the decentralized versions DEUS or SNX are representing.

 #### What is the maximum supply?
 There is no maximum supply.
 DEUS continuously mints and burns tokens.
-Read more about the bonding curve [here].
+Read more about the bonding curve [here](deus-token.md).